planet-lia/planet-lia/game-utils/game-example/match-generator/README.md

-# Match Generator Base (WIP)
+# Game Example

-Base framework for match generators for Planet Lia games.
+Basic Planet lia game example.
-It provides a basic game structure, support for debugging view as well as other useful libraries.
+It provides a basic game structure, basic bots, support for debugging view, writing replay files as well as other useful libraries.

 ## Run